BCV-Uniandes/ESCAPE/README.md

 ***
 ### 📊 ESCAPE Baseline Evaluation

 We evaluate the **ESCAPE Baseline** on the **ESCAPE Benchmark** using two standard metrics for multilabel classification: F1-score and mean Average Precision (mAP).
 This model achieves state-of-the-art overall performance, outperforming six existing AMP classifiers across both metrics.

-To reproduce the evaluation:
+To reproduce the evaluation of the ESCAPE Baseline:

 **1. Download trained model checkpoints.** You can download the .pth files for both folds from this [link](https://drive.google.com/drive/folders/1e30YX0eztjauwTM5EJ00me-2JS_0iYSF?usp=sharing).

-**2. Update the script configuration.** Set the correct paths to both checkpoints in the `src/ensemble.sh` script and be sure the model architecture used is **MultiModalClassifier** from `src/model_ensemble.py` file.
+**2. Update the script configuration.** Set the correct paths to both checkpoints in the `src/ensemble.sh` script and be sure you are using the **MultiModalClassifier** architecture from `src/model_ensemble.py` file.

 **3. Run ensemble evaluation.** Use the following command: